C-SPAN ranks Donald Trump at the bottom of the list of effective presidents | ExBulletin

 C-SPAN ranks Donald Trump at the bottom of the list of effective presidents

 FILE – In this June 1, 2020 file photo, President Donald Trump holds a Bible as he walks outside St. John’s Church across Lafayette Park from the White House in Washington.
 An internal investigation determined that the decision to expel racial justice protesters from an area outside the White House last summer was not influenced by then-President Donald Trump’s plans for a sitting photo at this location.
-The Home Department’s Inspector General’s report on Wednesday concludes that the protesters were cleared by the United States Parks Police on June 1 of last year so that new fences could be put up.
 (AP Photo / Patrick Semansky, File)

 TAMPA, Fla.
 (WFLA) C-SPAN’s Presidential Historians Survey 2021 ranked former President Donald Trump at the bottom of a list of presidents ranked by effectiveness.

-Trump was ranked number 41 on the list but shared the same score as President Franklin Pierce with a score of 312.
-Pierce is known to have signed the Kansas-Nebraska law, which allowed the territories to determine whether they would legalize slavery in the process. of their demand for independence.
+Trump was ranked number 41 on the list but shared the same score (312) as President Franklin Pierce.
+Pierce is known to have signed the Kansas-Nebraska law, which allowed territories to determine whether they would legalize slavery when applying for state status.

 Dozens of people already lined up for Trump rally Saturday in Sarasota

-In contrast, the survey ranks several notable presidents in the top 10, including Abraham Lincoln, George Washington, Roosevelts, Ronald Reagan and Trump’s predecessor and first black president, Barack Obama.
-Lincoln’s reputation has remained strongest, having been ranked number 1 since the first presidential poll of historians in 2000.
+In contrast, the survey ranks several notable presidents in the top 10, including Abraham Lincoln, George Washington, Roosevelts, Ronald Reagan and Barack Obama, Trump’s predecessor and the first black president.
+Lincoln’s reputation has remained strongest, having been ranked No.1 since the first presidential poll of historians in 2000.

 The Historians Survey collected comments from 142 historians, professors and presidential observers who ranked presidents from 1 (not effective) to 10 (very effective) out of 10 qualities.
 These included public persuasion, crisis leadership, economic management, moral authority, international relations, administrative skills, relations with Congress, vision / agenda setting, “Search for equal justice for all” and performance in the context of the time.